sigma-db/core/README.md

 ﻿# sigmaJS
-This is an implementation of the *Tetris* join algorithm introduced in [Joins via Geometric Resolutions: Worst Case and Beyond](http://doi.org/10.1145/2967101) by Khamis et al.
+This is an implementation of the *Tetris* join algorithm introduced in [Joins via Geometric Resolutions: Worst Case and Beyond](http://doi.org/10.1145/2967101) by *Khamis et al*.
 The goal is to show that the algorithm admits a straightforward implementation after working out some details left unspecified in the paper itself.
 In particular, we do *not* aim to provide a thoroughly optimised implementation!